-First I identify the requirements from initial meetings, a design brief, emails and documentation > then research is gathered for me and/or I carry out a discovery phase myself > then I create use cases based on those requirements > from those, build task flows > from that, start sketching and create a clickable/shareable wireframe to validate > from that, comes the prototype which I'd either create in Sketch or code in HTML and CSS using a front-end framework like Bootstrap (talk to the lead developer first so they can tell you how they'd like you to code, enabling them to use your code in production) > then feedback from stakeholders.
-If you have the resources you can carry out user testing with clients and other UX researchers.
+First I identify the requirements from initial meetings, a design brief, emails and documentation > then I'd carry out a short research phase to define pain points and opportunities and generally see what's going on out there using UXPressia > from that I'd be able to create use cases I could take into an optional but recommended vision workshop > then with a basic set of features and solutions I'd build task flows using Whimsical > from this I could start sketching and would create a paper or clickable/shareable wireframe to begin validation > if that was looking roughly like we are heading in the right direction I'll prototype the wireframes which I'd either create in Sketch and InVision or code in HTML and CSS using a front-end framework like Bootstrap (would talk to the lead developer first if coded so they can tell me how they'd like me to code, enabling them to use the code in production, this is very important) > finally more testing and validation.

 Team members rely on me for information and direction.
 The teams I usually work with are made up of product managers, various developers, dev analysts and business analysts.
 I work to build strong relationships with everyone on the team as I don’t approach projects in a dictatorship kind of way but at the same time lead when I need to.
 I like to constantly communicate and converse with team members (big part of the design process).
 When everyone is working well together that is when the good work is turned around quickly.
 See below for details of how I fit into an Agile team.